ResiliaDev/planga-ruby/README.md

 _(This is only interesting if you want to make a fork of this Gem)_

+**NOTE:** We've set up Travis-CI to build a new version of the official gem whenever a tagged commit is made

 * run `gem build planga.gemspec`
 * run `gem push planga-n.n.n.gem`